moja-global/FLINT.Cloud/docs/deployment/index.rst

 ####################

 This section guides you through the process of deploying FLINT.Cloud to your own server, through a public cloud service provider.
-We are using Google Cloud Platform (GCP) and Azure, as of now, to deploy FLINT.Cloud APIs to be consumed for your FLINT-specific applications, like FLINT-UI.
+We use Google Cloud Platform (GCP) and Azure to deploy FLINT.Cloud APIs that are used by FLINT-specific applications, like FLINT-UI.
-This guide assumes that you have some preliminary understanding of the concepts of GCP and Azure and have deployed an application before.
+This guide assumes that you have some knowledge of the concepts of GCP and Azure, and that you have successfully deployed an application before.

 Google Cloud Platform
 ---------------------

-To deploy FLINT.Cloud to Google Cloud Platform, we provide a production-grade setup with a Layered Architecture Setup on top of the Google Cloud.
-This setup includes the usage of `Terraform`_, an Infrastructure-as-a-Code tool, to deploy the infrastructure and the application to be used.
+To deploy FLINT.Cloud to GCP, we provide a production grade setup using a Layered Architecture setup on top of the Google Cloud.
+In this setup we use `Terraform`_, an Infrastructure-as-a-Code tool, to deploy the infrastructure and the applications we want to use.

-To deploy the FLINT.Cloud to Google Cloud Platform, follow these steps:
+To deploy the FLINT.Cloud to GCP, follow these steps:

 1. Create a GCP service account with project owner permissions in your project.
 This is used by Terraform to provision all the necessary